Application and Admissions

 Exemptions to the English Language Requirement

-1. are native English speakers from countries where English is an official language; and/or
+1. are native English speakers from countries where English is an official language (click here to view the list of countries accepted); and/or

 2. have completed, within the past five years, at least two years of study at an undergraduate or graduate institution in the United States or in a country where English is the official language of instruction.

-GSAS retains the right to request language evaluation from any applicant.
+GSAS reserves the right to require a language proficiency evaluation from any applicant.
+Requests for exemption from this requirement should be indicated directly within the application.
 The Fordham English Language Test (FELT), administered by Fordham’s Institute of American Language and Culture (IALC), may be required for those students whose English proficiency scores do not meet GSAS program requirements.
 Additional coursework may also be recommended by the IALC.

 Students are permitted to register for two GSAS courses during the academic term in which they are completing any IALC-recommended coursework, which generally occurs during their first semester of study.